finn1y/RLTrainingEnv/README.md

-# Reinfrcement Learning (RL) Trainging Environment
+# Reinforcement Learning (RL) Trainging Environment

 A training environment for reinforcement learning algorithms using [open-ai gym](https://gym.openai.com/), as first suggested by Brockman et al in [[1]](#1)